- ICH GCP

 Primary Objective: Primary Aims 1.1.1 Evaluate the feasibility and acceptability of an ED digital pain self-management intervention (EDPSI) for individuals aged 18 years and older presenting to the ED with acute axial low back pain (aLPB).

-• Feasibility will be measured by recruitment, enrollment, and retention percentages using the following criteria:
+Feasibility will be measured by appropriateness, relevance to the ED population, recruitment, retention, and engagement percentages using the following criteria:

-• Acceptability of the intervention will be evaluated using the Preference and Satisfaction Questionnaire (EPSQ) post-intervention and the following criteria:
+Acceptability of the intervention will be evaluated using the Preference and Satisfaction Questionnaire (EPSQ) and Patient Satisfaction and Healthcare Utilization Questionnaire (PSHU) post-intervention and the following criteria:

-1.1.2 Evaluate the effects of the EDPSI on participant's pain self-efficacy and self-management, defined as participant engagement in self-management behaviors and integration into lifestyle by acknowledging confidence and demonstrating knowledge retainment and skills in managing to perform everyday activities while in acute pain.
+1.1.2 Evaluate the preliminary clinical efficacy of the EDPSI on participant's self-management, pain self-efficacy, severity, and interference.
+Self-management, defined as participant engagement in self-management behaviors and integration into lifestyle by acknowledging confidence and demonstrating knowledge retainment and skills in managing to perform everyday activities while in acute pain.
+Preliminary clinical efficacy would be assessed using estimates of Minimal Clinically Important Difference (MCID), the smallest change in an outcome that patients perceive as meaningful and indicative of improvement.

-• Self-management (self-efficacy, knowledge, and skills) effects will be measured using the short 13-item Patient Activation Measure (PAM) at 1-week.
+- Self-management (self-efficacy, knowledge, and skills) preliminary clinical efficacy (MCID) will be measured using the 13-item Patient Activation Measure (PAM) at 1-week, 6-weeks, and 12-weeks.

 Methods: The proposed phased study will use a two-group pilot randomized controlled trial design to enroll 30 individuals who have been seen in the ED with aLBP.
 Participants will be randomized into RC or RC + EDPSI and receive follow-up surveys for 12-weeks post-intervention.
 The intervention group will also receive Booster sessions via Zoom with the principal investigator to assess and reinforce their knowledge retention of techniques and provide return demonstration reinforcement ergonomics and range of motion movements demonstrated, in weeks two and eight.